 Will a US bank or court accept a notarization done by an Ontario notary public?

 Yes — provided the document is notarized correctly under Ontario law and, when required, further authenticated.
-Most US recipients accept Ontario notarizations directly; some demand authentication from Global Affairs Canada or a US Consulate stamp.
+Most US recipients accept Ontario notarizations directly; some strict federal recipients may ask for an apostille on the foreign-executed document.
+For Ontario-notarized documents, the apostille is issued by Ontario’s Official Documents Services (ODS) — no Global Affairs Canada step and no US Consulate stamp is required for any Hague Convention country, and the United States is one.

 Do I need to bring ID?